Mickey Blue Eyes: Production

 On November 4, 1997, Hugh Grant was announced as a cast member of the film, with production taking place in New York City in 1998 including in Manhattan, in Central Park and at Silvercup Studios.
 Producer Elizabeth Hurley was Hugh Grant's girlfriend at the time.

-The film was originally set to be released internationally by PolyGram Filmed Entertainment, through a financing agreement with one of the film's producers Castle Rock Entertainment, but it ended up being released by Universal Pictures International instead.
+The film was originally set to be released internationally by PolyGram Filmed Entertainment, through a financing agreement with one of the film's producers Castle Rock Entertainment, but it ended up being released by Universal Pictures International instead owing to PolyGram being folded into Universal in 1999.
 This is one of a handful of films, and among the last, until 2007, to be self-released by Universal internationally, and shortly afterwards, the theatrical distribution arm was merged into United International Pictures.

 Reception

 Box office

 The film earned $10.2 million in its opening weekend.
 It went on to gross $33.9 million in the United States and a total of $54.3 million worldwide.
 According to the Los Angeles Times the film was a "marginal money loser".